 Serve immediately with chopsticks, scallions and hot chili paste or chili flakes for those who want extra heat.

 Hope you enjoy this recipe for Singapore Noodles – a dry-style, stir-fried vermicelli noodle dish, hailing from China, with veggies, tofu and the signature ingredient, madras curry powder!
 Yum!

 A tasty recipe for Singapore Noodles!
-Stir-fried rice noodles with madras curry powder, tofu and vegetables—a Chinese take-out menu classic that is easy to make at home – vegetarian adaptable and full of authentic flavor!
+Stir-fried rice noodles with madras curry powder, vegetables and your choice of chicken, tofu or shrimp—a Chinese take-out menu classic that is easy to make at home – vegetarian adaptable and full of authentic flavor!